japgolly/scalajs-react/doc/USAGE.md

 <br>Have a brief look through the source:
 [Callback.scala](../core/src/main/scala/japgolly/scalajs/react/Callback.scala).

+Once you have a `Callback` you can run it manually if you need, by calling `.runNow()`.
+It isn't necessary and you shouldn't do it because scalajs-react handles it for you to ensure things run at the right time on the right threads, but if you ever want to, you can.

 #### Fusion via `>>`

 The `>>` operator deserves a special mention as it's commonly useful.
 It's used to fuse to callbacks together sequentially.
+It's like a pure version of `;` which is how you sequence statements imperatively.

 ```scala
 def greet: Callback =